StatisKit/StatisKit/doc/user/install_it.rst

 To install **Conda** on:

 * Linux and OSX, download the following :download:`script <install.sh>`.
-  Then, open a terminal in the same directory and type the following command:
+  Then, open a shell in the same directory and type the following command:

     .. code-block:: bash

         source install.sh

 * Windows, download the following :download:`script <install.bat>`.
-  Then, open a terminal in the same directory and type the following command:
+  Then, open a shell in the same directory and type the following command:

     .. code-block:: batch